microsoft/vscode-docs/docs/editor/debugging.md

 ## Breakpoints

 Breakpoints can be toggled by clicking on the **editor margin** or using `kb(editor.debug.action.toggleBreakpoint)` on the current line.
-Finer breakpoint control (enable/disable/reapply) can be done in the Debug view's **BREAKPOINTS** section.
+Finer breakpoint control (enable/disable/reapply) can be done in the Run view's **BREAKPOINTS** section.

 * Breakpoints in the editor margin are normally shown as red filled circles.
 * Disabled breakpoints have a filled gray circle.